opencollective/opencollective/postmortem/2019-09-03-jwt-secret-misused.md

 Our priority was to secure the JWT secret.
 While we still generate an MD5 hash for the email unsubscribe token, we don't see it as a priority because:

 - There's no exploit currently feasible that would allow to crack the token.
-- The potential impact of cracking emails unsubscribe is lower.
+- The potential impact of cracking emails unsubscribe links is lower.

 We've however created [an issue](https://github.com/opencollective/opencollective/issues/2392) to improve this behavior in the mid-term.